Inspiring Innovators of Change

-Cushman’s Upper School offers a personalized, character building and academically rigorous curriculum that is anchored in technology and the Arts and is enriched with real-life, learning experiences.
+Cushman’s High School offers a personalized, character building and academically rigorous curriculum that is anchored in technology and the Arts and is enriched with real-life, learning experiences.

 Cushman’s approach to educating the whole child is time-tested, proven by our graduates and celebrated by their parents.
 Both parents and alums praise our purposeful focus on creating an environment that prioritizes personal responsibility, global awareness, industry and independence.

 Exceeding national standards, our rigorous core curriculum is complemented by independent learning opportunities.
 Curriculum offerings include honors and AP

 courses in topics such as English, American history, calculus, biology, economics,

 psychology, world languages, technology, and the Arts.
 That said, at Cushman High School, learning goes beyond the books:

 Every Cushman student graduates with an immersion experience reinforced by mentorship, internship, and apprenticeship opportunities.

 Students can take advantage of Junior Varsity and Varsity Athletics programs in track and field, tennis, swimming, golf, basketball, volleyball, and various water sports.